Civil Engineering (CE)

 CE 6701.
 Analytical Mechanics.
 3 Credits.

 Fundamental principles, particle and rigid-body dynamics, generalized coordinates, variational principles and Lagrange’s equations, nonholonomic systems, Hamilton’s equations, theory of small oscillations.
-Prerequisites: APSC 2058, APSC 2113.
-(Fall).
+Prerequisites: APSC 2058 and APSC 2113.
+(Fall, Every Year).

 CE 6702.
 Vehicle Dynamics.
 3 Credits.

 Engineering principles and analytical methods explaining the performance of an automotive vehicle.
 Basic mechanics governing vehicle dynamic performance in longitudinal, ride, and handling modes.
 Engineering analysis techniques applied to basic systems and subsystems to derive the governing equations.
-Prerequisite or corequisite: CE 6701.
-Prerequisites: CE 6701 (either prerequisite or corequisite).
+CE 6701 may be taken as a corequisite.
+Prerequisite: CE 6701.
 (Spring, even years).

 CE 6705.
 Nonlinear Finite Element Modeling and Simulation.
 3 Credits.